iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.nsw.service___6.14.0 (308678)/report.md

 > Consistently being checked in to places I have already been once scanning new check in codes<br> :date: __2021-07-16 23:29:15__

-> Needs to handle nested check-ins.
-If you check-in to a shopping centre, then check-in to a shop inside the centre, I can check-out of the shop, but there's no way to check-out of the shopping centre, so my history is littered with pending check-outs!
-I'm sure this would make life (more) difficult for the contact tracers!!<br> :date: __2021-07-16 23:15:10__

 > Pain in the bum having to put pin in each time, A dedicated check in and out app where i can open and scan without typing pin and hitting a button would be faster<br> :date: __2021-07-16 10:08:00__

-> Main problem is being unable to check out from more than one venue.
-Many users have reported this problem going back at least two weeks and it's still not fixed.
-How much longer?
-Also, don't see the need for a PIN and I'm rarely able to get the app to recognise the QR on the first try - it usually takes three tries.<br> :date: __2021-07-16 05:44:55__

-> Working in a health field, I help a lot of the older population with QR Check in.
-There's an amount of this technologically less competent, neglected demographic that face a problem; they do not have mobile internet access.
-A solution would to allow the QR scan data to work offline.
-So when they get home and connect to their wifi, their QR check in and out data gets uploaded.
-I'm no app developer, but maybe work with all NSW businesses and collect an offline database of QR code for this app? ❤<br> :date: __2021-07-15 07:54:20__

-> Sometimes it works.
-Other times it does not work.
-Service Vic is much better.
-How about using their technology.<br> :date: __2021-07-13 11:20:02__

-> Check out function is rubbish. immediately after you check in at a venue the check out page pops up.
-By the time you do your shopping etc, the check out page has disappeared and unable to check out.
-Few hours later when you check in at nother venue 20km away, check out page from the previous venue pops up.
-Can not check in till you check out from the previous place which gives you a back you back check in/out kilometres away.
-Just go with check in and it'll give you a starting point/ location.<br> :date: __2021-07-13 03:51:35__